Skip to content

 Compiled governance directives

-Tell Claude to compile your governance directives after capturing decisions:
+Tell it to compile your governance directives after capturing decisions:

 "Compile governance"